tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 We'll need to change any line that starts with `Drivers/OptionRomPkg/...` to `OptionRomPkg/...` You can place the OptionRomPkg elsewhere, like a git submodule or subfolder, just make sure to update these.
+As of time of writing, there was only one OptionRomPkg driver included in RPi3: `OptionRomPkg/Bus/Usb/UsbNetworking/Ax88772b/Ax88772b.inf`

 Now if we run the build we get this error.
 (You might need to open the `BUILDLOG.txt` to see the whole error)